hughperkins/cltorch/README.md

 * 27th June:
   * fixed more bugs involving Tensor copy.
 Hopefully should be fixed permanently now :-P
+  * added `cltorch.dumpTimings()`, which will dump cumulative timings for various parts of the engine.
+It's mostly for usage by maintainers / optimizers.
   * massive optimization for anything involving apply, reduce, reduceall, index etc => this makes the ltsm script at [karpathy/char-rnn](https://github.com/karpathy/char-rnn) run significantly faster when using OpenCL now :-)
 * 26th June:
   * add addcmul, and unit test